apache/superset/_sources/security.txt

 Security
 ========
-Security in Caravel is handled by Flask AppBuilder (FAB).
+Security in Superset is handled by Flask AppBuilder (FAB).
 FAB is a "Simple and rapid application development framework, built on top of Flask.".
 FAB provides authentication, user management, permissions and roles.

 Provided Roles
 --------------
-Caravel ships with 3 roles that are handled by Caravel itself.
-You can assume that these 3 roles will stay up-to-date as Caravel evolves.
+Superset ships with 3 roles that are handled by Superset itself.
+You can assume that these 3 roles will stay up-to-date as Superset evolves.

 Admin
 """""